Follow us on

 Tottenham Hotspur appointed Thomas Frank as the club’s current manager on 12 June 2025 to replace Ange Postecoglou at Tottenham Hotspur Stadium under the official title of head coach.

-The Lilywhites hired Thomas Frank to usher in a yet another new era for the club after Tottenham sacked Ange Postecoglou just sixteen days after he delivered the Europa League trophy in his second season as manager, but failed to impress domestically, leading Spurs to a 17th-place finish in the 2024/25 season.
+The Lilywhites hired Thomas Frank to usher in yet another new era for the club when Tottenham sacked Ange Postecoglou just sixteen days after he delivered the Europa League trophy in his second season as manager, but failed to impress domestically, leading Spurs to a 17th-place finish in the 2024/25 season.

-Chairman Daniel Levy moved fast to strike a deal with fellow Premier League side Brentford to appoint Frank, paying his £10 million release clause.
+Former chairman Daniel Levy moved fast to strike a deal with fellow Premier League side Brentford to appoint Frank, paying his £10 million release clause.

 Tottenham Hotspur manager Thomas Frank’s past coaching career